 A driver or cyclist charged with the offence will be liable for a civil claim for compensation and criminal charges by the police that can lead to imprisonment.

-This guide updated for 2020 will include information on the legal definition of causing death by dangerous driving, some examples of the offence and which family members can claim compensation following the death of a loved one.
-It can be quite complex so if you are in need of any assistance please feel free to call us or why not engaged our live chat facility if we are online.
+This guide has been updated for 2021 and will include information on the legal definition of causing death by dangerous driving, some examples of the offence and the family members that can claim compensation following the death of a loved one.
+It can be quite complex, so if you are in need of any assistance, please feel free to call us or engage via our live chat facility during operating hours.

 Definition of Causing Death by Dangerous Driving

 To understand the law you need to know the definition which the lawyers and the courts will use to see if the driver or cyclist in question can be convicted for the criminal offence.